-Real World Health Care continues our series on pain management by speaking with Dawn Ehde, PhD, Department of Rehabilitation Medicine, University of Washington School of Medicine.
+In March, Real World Health Care will launch a new series focusing on the behavioral health impacts of chronic illnesses.
+Until then, we will revisit a few of our recent blog posts that touch briefly on related behavioral health issues.
+This week, we revisit our interview with Dawn Ehde, PhD, Department of Rehabilitation Medicine, University of Washington School of Medicine.
 Dr. Ehde serves as a clinical psychologist and professor at UW.
 She conducts research evaluating the efficacy of various behavioral, exercise, and pharmacological interventions for chronic pain, depression, and/or fatigue in adults with multiple sclerosis (MS) and other acquired neurological conditions.

 Dr. Ehde discusses some of her recent clinical and research work on cognitive-behavioral interventions for MS-related pain.

 Real World Health Care: In 2015, you published an article: Utilization and Patients’ Perceptions of the Effectiveness of Pain Treatments in Multiple Sclerosis.
 Can you summarize the key results of your study and the implications for patients with MS?